This post may contain affiliate links. For more information, please read my disclosure policy.

-So every weekend I spend a few minutes filling out these weekly homeschool planning sheets found in the resource library for the kids and myself.
+So every weekend I spend a few minutes filling out these weekly homeschool planning sheets that you can find in the resource library for the kids and myself.
 Some years I have the teens fill out the sheets for themselves.
 Right now, I’m filling the sheets out instead.

 I print as many as I need.
 In my case, that means 3 sheets.

 First I grab one of the teens and begin filling it out.
 Math is always the easiest subject, so I usually start with that.
 Then I move on to planning Tapestry of Grace.

 Free Printable Weekly Homeschool Planner